lRomul/argus-freesound/README.md

 ```

 MixUp [2] augmentation was very useful in competition.
 This method creates a training example based on the weighted average of the two samples.
-In addition to the default MixUp method has been applied [SigmoidConcatMixer](src/mixers.py). it works like a smooth gradient transition from one clip to another over time.
+[SigmoidConcatMixer](src/mixers.py) was applied in addition to the default MixUp method. it works like a smooth gradient transition from one clip to another over time.

-Some augmented spectrograms, it's looks crazy :)
+Some augmented spectrograms, they look crazy :)
 ![augmentations](readme_images/augmentations.png)

 ### Model

 Model from [mhiro2's kernel](https://www.kaggle.com/mhiro2/simple-2d-cnn-classifier-with-pytorch) was used as a starting point.
-After numerous experiments, the [architecture](src/models/aux_skip_attention.py) with attention, skip connections and auxiliary classifiers was designed.
+After numerous experiments, the original architecture was modified with attention, skip connections and auxiliary classifiers.

 ![AuxSkipAttention](readme_images/AuxSkipAttention.png)